pattyhama/chef-samples/cookbooks/base/README.md

 base Cookbook
 =============
-This cookbook is for setting basic such as network settings.
+This cookbook is for base setting:
+ - DNS
+ - Network

+### Following are default description:
 Requirements
 ------------
 TODO: List your cookbook requirements.
 Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.